litexlang/litex-official-documents/Tutorial/Existential_Factual_Statement.md

 ## Key Difference between Math and Programming: You must prove the existence of an object before using it.

+We must have objects to work with before we can process them.
+However, we cannot introduce nouns arbitrarily like we can introduce predicates.
+For example, we cannot arbitrarily extract an object from an empty set, nor can we introduce something that is both positive and negative at the same time.
+Therefore, we need to prove the existence of objects.

 When programming, say in Python, we are so familiar with declaring an object directly and using it directly.
 For example:

 ```python